dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

 verify-ca | Connection will be made using verify-ca verify-full | Connection will be made using verify-full

-For more details on changes of sslmode, our design choices and reasoning, please refer to [PR#439](https://github.com/dbt-labs/dbt-redshift/pull/439).
+For more details on changes of sslmode, our design choices and reasoning, please refer to the [PR pertaining this change](https://github.com/dbt-labs/dbt-redshift/pull/439).

 ### `sort` and `dist` keys
 Where possible, dbt enables the use of `sort` and `dist` keys.
 See the section on [Redshift specific configurations](/reference/resource-configs/redshift-configs).